sanasv/cubesat-internship/README.md

 Independent projects done under the guidance of my supervisor:
 - 🌕 A **Lunar Simulation** project (details not disclosed due to ongoing publication work).

-- ☄️ A **Machine Learning project** assessing asteroid impact probability using real-world datasets.
+- ☄️ A **Machine Learning project** assessing asteroid impact probability.

   ## 📝 Notes